-This is a story of a fascinating case.
+This is a story of a fascinating nursing home case.

-Upon discharge from the hospital he was returned to the nursing home.
+Upon discharge from the hospital he was returned to the long term care facility.
 Four days later, he fell from bed to the floor.
 He suffered severe and comminuted fractures of his leg at multiple levels.
 Since he was not a candidate for surgery, he had to endure a lot of pain until the fractures healed.
-He left the nursing home after that incident and never returned.
+He left the long term care facility after that incident and never returned.

 Listen in as Pat Iyer chats about these points

 - The concepts Pat got out of looking at the defense of this case

 - Why long term care has an image problem.

 - Why falls and fall-related injuries are a common liability concern in long term care

 Related Product: Hot Spots in Nursing Home Litigation

 - Do you want to sharpen your skills in understanding long term care litigation and liability issues?

 - Are you a legal nurse consultant who has not worked in long term care, but yet needs to assist attorneys with nursing home litigation?